ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 This can be done via the **action framework**.
 For each action, we can connect these nodes to it:

 * **Actors(s)** - Anchor the situation and actions to the actors/participants (who?) involved before understanding the action.
-An action without an anchoring actor is nothing!
+For a situation, you can write out an **actor map** - hierarchically breaking down the groups involved.
 * **Situations/subplots** - Which situation/subplot the action belongs to
 * **Time(s)** - Place on a timeline
 * **Space(s)** - Place on a map